FAQ Oral Health

 Why is mental health just as important as physical health?

-A: Your mental health impacts how you think, feel, and act.
-It can impact anything from your sleep and motivation level to your appetite and how you care for yourself physically.
+A: Your mental health affects how you think, feel, and act, influencing sleep, motivation, appetite, and self-care.
 A healthy mind supports a healthy body.

-Tip: When brushing your teeth, take a mental minute to check in with yourself, notice how you’re feeling, breathe deeply, and remind yourself: you deserve care, inside and out.
+Tip: When brushing your teeth, take a moment to check in, notice your feelings, breathe deeply, and remind yourself you deserve care inside and out.

 How do I know if I need help?

-A: If feelings of sadness, anxiety, or stress happen often, or if you no longer enjoy activities you once did, it’s important to reach out to a trusted adult or mental health professional for support.
+A: If sadness, anxiety, or stress happen often, or you no longer enjoy activities, reach out to a trusted adult or mental health professional.

-Tip: Notice changes in your appetite, sleep, and energy?
-Keep a “feelings journal” to track your mood.
-If tough days keep adding up, its time to reach out.
+Tip: Notice changes in appetite, sleep, or energy.
+Keep a “feelings journal” to track your mood, and if tough days add up, reach out for support.

 Who can I talk to if I need help?

-A: Remember, you are not alone, support is available.
-Talk to a combination of friends, family, and/or professionals.
-Safe online communities can help but it is important they’re moderated by professionals.
-If you are in a crisis, reach out to a hotline right away.
+A: Remember, you are not alone, and support is available.
+Talk to friends, family, or professionals.
+Safe online communities can help if they are moderated by professionals.
+If you are in a crisis, reach out to a hotline immediately.

 How can I start to love myself?

-A: If you want to love yourself, that desire itself is proof that self-love already exists within you, because wanting something good for yourself is an act of love, even if it doesn’t feel complete yet.
+A: If you want to love yourself, that desire shows self-love already exists, because wanting good for yourself is an act of love.

 Mind and Mouth Matters has been developed as part of a Maryland Coalition for Allied Dental Education (MCADE) student engagement project by dental hygiene students from the Community College of Baltimore County.